-The members of school-based leadership teams will be elected by the other supporting services professionals in the school.
-SEIU Local 500 will continue developing school-based leadership that will be responsible for managing and overSeeing the election process at individual schools.
-Such elections will be held during regular work hours at times and locations approved in advance by the principal.
-The chief operating officer and the SEIU Local 500 president will maintain a list of school-based members of leadership teams and will periodically communicate to them regarding their roles as team members.
-They also will gather feedback about what is working well and opportunities for improvement.
+a.
+Non-school-based SEIU Representatives (ESRs) shall be elected by bargaining unit members in offices and/or departments with ESRs the principal responsibility of the ESR is to contribute to informed decision making in the office and/or department.
+The parties will collaborate on determining such responsibilities, as they may vary based on location and existing processes for collaborative decision making.
+SEIU Local 500 will continue developing leadership that will be responsible for managing and overseeing the election process at individual locations.
+Such elections will be held during regular work hours at times and locations approved in advance by the supervisor.
+The chief operating officer and the SEIU Local 500 president will maintain a list of ESRs in each office and will gather feedback about what is working well and opportunities for improvement.